ankitm2210/inquisitive-app/README.md

 3. DataWriteService
 4. FeedsService[Yet to be checked In; Dated Janaury 26,2019]

-To run this app , we need to have a sql database server running.
+To run this app,we need to have a sql database server running.